Shashi Kant Sharma

-Shashi Kant Sharma is a retired central civil servant of 1976 batch under IAS cadre belonging to Bihar.
+Shashi Kant Sharma is a retired 1976 batch IAS officer of Bihar cadre.
 He was the Comptroller and Auditor General of India.
 In July 2014 he assumed office as a Member of the United Nations Board of Auditors.
 On 11 January 2017, Sharma took over as the Chairman of the United Nations Board of Auditors.
 The reports of the Board serve as a key input for policy making within the UN.

 Education

 He has BSc from University of Allahabad, an MSc in Administrative Science and Development Problems from University of York, and is a MA in Political Science from Agra University.

 Career

 As an IAS officer

 Shashi Kant Sharma served in key positions for both Union and Bihar Governments, like as the Excise Commissioner of Bihar, Labour Commissioner of Bihar, managing director of Bokaro Industrial Development Authority and as the District Magistrate and Collector of Patna, Singhbhum, Palamau and Bhagalpur in Bihar Government, and as the Union Defence Secretary, Union Financial Services Secretary, Union Information Technology Secretary, Director General (Acquisition) in Ministry of Defence, Additional Secretary in Department of Administrative Reforms and Public Grievances in Ministry of Personnel, Public Grievances and Pensions and as Additional Secretary in Ministry of Defence in the Union Government.